Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 To get the "Hyponyms" button working you'll need to:

 - Develop a **graph class**.
 If you aren't familiar with this data structure, take a look at lectures 21 and 22.
 You should test this with operations that are independent of the given data files.
-For example, my tests evaluated that my `createNode` and `addEdge` functions yielded appropriate graphs by using my graph classes's `getNodes` and `neighbors` functions.
+For example, our tests evaluated that our `createNode` and `addEdge` functions yielded appropriate graphs by using our graph classes's `getNodes` and `neighbors` functions.
+For inspiration, you can check out [Lecture 21](https://docs.google.com/presentation/u/1/d/1tNPwVvUTAE8qHtGE1HqOThKlTHtASW6lf-345hXLARE/edit) and [22](https://docs.google.com/presentation/d/1mr841rMgVAffqi-TfL--gZPmEjAM5rpBW7MzrmJPuaU/edit).
 - Write code that **converts the WordNet dataset files into a graph**.
 This could be part of your graph class, or it could be a class that uses your graph class.
 - Write code that takes a word, and uses a **graph traversal** to find all hyponyms of that word in the given graph.